 Introduction

-In this class, the student reads a voice message and identifies expressions used to set or change dates.
+The student reads a voice message and identifies expressions used to set or change dates.
 Then, they learn about modal verbs we can use to make requests and express urgency, necessity, or obligation (must, need, can, could, would like).
 They practice using modal verbs to complete sentences.

 Vocabulary: making appointments